m0-foundation/solana-m/audit/scope.md

 ~~Manages system configuration through key-value storage and access control lists.
 These values are set by an admin, which will be configured as the Portal receiving messages from Ethereum mainnet.~~

 ### Portal
-An external program not included in this repository.
-It is a fork of the Wormhole Native Token Transfer (NTT) Manager program, customized to allow passing generic messages and a payload with transfers
+The Portal is a fork of the Wormhole Native Token Transfer (NTT) program with a few modifications to suit our purposes:
+- A custom `Payload` to be able to receive the M index as well as two merkle roots from other chains with each transfer.
+- Utilitizing the newly added Token Multisig Mint Authority functionality to allow both the Portal and Earn programs to be able to mint M.
+- Adding a couple accounts and a CPI call to the `Earn` program within the `ReleaseInboundMintMultisig` instruction to store the custom data sent in the `Payload`.

+This is not currently included in the scope / lines of code.